alicerunsonfedora/alicerunsonfedora/README.md

 - [Bug Bounty](https://marquiskurt.itch.io/bug-bounty): Quick game about squashing bugs (Entry for 129th Trijam)
 - [Planting Uneasy Feelings](https://marquiskurt.itch.io/planting-uneasy-feelings): A game about inflicting curses (Entry for Godot Wild Jam 36)
 - [No Love](https://marquiskurt.itch.io/no-love): A game about relationships (Entry for Wowie!
 Jam 3.0)
+- [Package Resolved](https://github.com/alicerunsonfedora/package-resolved): A game about collecting packages as quickly as possible

 ### 🔗 Some Helpful Links